 A HYBRID PATH MATCHING ALGORITHM

-of strings.
-It then matches each path of the source schema tree with the
+as a vector of strings.
+It then matches each path of the source schema tree

-paths of the target schema tree and returns a path similarity matrix between
+with the paths of the target schema tree and returns a path similarity matrix

 The similarity between any two path is a value in the interval 0 and

 1, where, 0 means that the paths are totally dissimilar and 1 means the

 paths are totally identical.
 The path similarity, pathsimmat is computed

 based on the number of similar elements between the paths.
 The element